-If you’re a lover of all things sewing, you’ve probably heard all the clever quotes: Measure Twice, Cut Once; Keep Calm and Quilt On, Sewing Mends the Soul, and our favorite for today’s project: It’s All About The Fabric.
-The fashionable, upscale boutiques in our area seem to be filled with the latest purses and bags.
-One trend we noticed is what we dubbed, the signature fabric tote: a bag whose fabric is so unique and striking, it is the focal point of the entire design.
-These special handbags carried price tags for $75, $100, and up!
-With the amazing fabric options available to you, both in-store an online, you can create your own signature style for a fraction of boutique prices.
-We turned to our friends at Fabric Depot, selecting an eye-catching geometric in a high-end charcoal and citrine color combination with an amazing chenille texture.
+If you’re a lover of all things sewing, you’ve probably heard all the clever quotes: Measure Twice, Cut Once; Keep Calm and Quilt On, Sewing Mends the Soul, and our favorite for this project: It’s All About The Fabric.
+In the fashionable, upscale boutiques, the ones filled with the latest purses and bags, one trend we noticed is what we dubbed The Signature Fabric Tote.
+This is a bag whose fabric is so unique and striking, it is the focal point of the entire design.
+These special handbags carried price tags of $75, $100, and up.
+With the amazing fabric options available to you, both in-store and online, you can create your own signature style for a fraction of retail prices.
+Home décor fabrics are an especially good category.
+It’s where we went to originally find an eye-catching geometric in a high-end charcoal and citrine color combination with an amazing chenille texture.

 We combined our key fabric with a solid faux suede for the inset panels.
 The solid doesn’t draw away the focus but does introduce another wonderful texture.